Council polls: Cong nominee opts out of race; son in fray as independent, BJP hints at support | Politics

 Elections to graduates and teachers constituencies of the Council will be held on January 30 and Thursday was the last day for filing nominations.

-Sudhir Tambe, brother-in-law of former state Congress president and ex-revenue minister Balasaheb Thorat, has been representing the Nashik Division Graduates' constituency in the Upper House of the legislature for the last three terms (18 years) and was renominated by the party from the seat for a fresh term.
+Sudhir Tambe, brother-in-law of former state Congress president Balasaheb Thorat, has been representing the Nashik Division Graduates' constituency in the Upper House of the legislature for the last three terms (18 years) and was renominated by the party from the seat for a fresh term.
+Thorat, an ex-minister, is also the Congress Legislature Party (CLP) leader.

-Announcing the withdrawal of his candidature, the senior Tambe said his son Satyajit will contest the polls as the party has decided to promote youths in politics.
+Announcing the withdrawal of his candidature, the senior Tambe said his son Satyajit, who is the state Youth Congress president, will contest the polls as the party has decided to promote youths in politics.

 However, on Thursday Satyajit Tambe filed his nomination as an independent and asserted he was still associated with the Congress even as he sought support from the Bharatiya Janata Party (BJP), which is part of the Eknath Shinde-led coalition government in the state.